jaenrig-ifx/micropython/docs/psoc6/installation.rst

-MicroPython PSoC6™ installation
+MicroPython installation
 ===============================

-To support the MicroPython installation the ``mpy-psoc6`` utility script is provided for Windows and Linux.
+To support the MicroPython PSoC6™ port installation the ``mpy-psoc6`` utility script is provided for Windows and Linux.
 You can easily download from your OS terminal with the following command: